 Ships: All ships sailing in the Mediterranean and Caribbean

-Package Details: MSC Cruises offers multiple beverage packages, including:
+Package Details: MSC Cruises offers four beverage packages, including one for kids:

 Norwegian Cruise Line